-Find other decorative LED bulbs that let their filaments do the talking either through clear or color tinted glass, such as pink hued jug-shaped light bulbs with glowing v-shaped filaments.
-Decorative LED bulbs such as these are great to hang from the ceiling over a cozy breakfast nook where you can enjoy cocktails from on a quiet evening at home, or with a table lamp by your bed.
+Find other decorative LED bulbs that let their filaments do the talking either through clear or color tinted glass, such as pink hued light bulbs with glowing filaments.
+Decorative ones, such as Edison bulbs, are great to hang from the ceiling over a cozy breakfast nook where you can also enjoy cocktails on a quiet evening at home, or with a table lamp by your bed.
 Use it with a transparent lampshade or without to get a retro style.

 Select round LED light bulbs with a 2” diameter, or go with longer, more slender chandelier style bulbs with a 1” diameter.
 Or go big with decorative bulbs ranging from 5” to 6”—enough room to create a stunning effect between smoky or color tinted glass and the glow of stunning filaments.
-The size and lighting effect you choose comes down to the look you want—whether the light bulb is used with a table lamp, standing floor lamp or a hanging pendant lamp.
+The size and lighting effect you choose comes down to the look you want.
 Choose decorative LED bulbs with ruffled, etched lines or go with the rustic look of bulbs that look like they’re made from repurposed glass jars.

 Daylight bulbs go even further by going as high as 400-600 lumen—which is perfect for recessed lighting and high ceilings.
 These LED spotlights are also dimmable—just turn the dial on the wall and enjoy.

-For cozier situations, such as intimate dinner parties or bedside reading, select stunning LED bulbs with standout decorative effects with more intimate lighting levels of 80 to 200 lumen.
+For cozier situations, such as intimate dinner parties or bedside reading, select stunning LED bulbs with standout decorative effects with more intimate lighting levels of 80 to 200 lumens.